itz-me-zappex/flux/README.md

 - Add following line to section responsible for target (niceness `-4` if fine for multimedia tasks, including games):
   - `exec-oneshot = renice -n -4 $FLUX_PROCESS_PID`

-### Overclock NVIDIA GPU on window focus and revert it on unfocus (assuming only single NVIDIA GPU is installed)
+### Overclock NVIDIA GPU on window focus and revert it on unfocus
+Note: Command from `lazy-exec-unfocus` is also executed on daemon termination if window appears focused at that moment.
 - Add following line to section responsible for target (use your own values):
   - `lazy-exec-focus = nvidia-settings -c :0 -a '[gpu:0]/GPUGraphicsClockOffset[2]=200' && nvidia-settings -c :0 -a '[gpu:0]/GPUMemoryTransferRateOffset[2]=2000'`
   - `lazy-exec-unfocus = nvidia-settings -c :0 -a '[gpu:0]/GPUGraphicsClockOffset[2]=0' && nvidia-settings -c :0 -a '[gpu:0]/GPUMemoryTransferRateOffset[2]=0'`
-Note: Command from `lazy-exec-unfocus` is also executed on daemon termination if window appears focused at that moment.

-### Change keyboard layout to English on focus (for some games/apps that do not understand cyrillic letters and relying on layout instead of scancodes) and revert it to Russian on unfocus
+### Change keyboard layout to English on focus and revert it to Russian on unfocus
+Note: Useful for some games/apps that do not understand cyrillic letters and relying on layout instead of scancodes.
 - Add following line to section responsible for target (use your own values):
   - `lazy-exec-focus = setxkbmap us,ru,ua`
   - `lazy-exec-focus = setxkbmap ru,ua,us`

 ### Increase digital vibrance on focus and revert it on unfocus
+- Add following line to section responsible for target (use your own values):

 #### NVIDIA
-- Add following line to section responsible for target (use your own values):
   - `lazy-exec-focus = nvidia-settings -a '[gpu:0]/DigitalVibrance=150'`
   - `lazy-exec-unfocus = nvidia-settings -a '[gpu:0]/DigitalVibrance=0'`

 #### Mesa (AMD/Intel)
 Note: Use `vibrant-cli` from [`libvibrant`](<https://github.com/libvibrant/libvibrant>) project.
-- Add following line to section responsible for target (use your own values):
   - `lazy-exec-focus = vibrant-cli DisplayPort-0 2.3`
   - `lazy-exec-unfocus = vibrant-cli DisplayPort-0 1`

 ### Preload shader cache on window appearance to avoid stuttering
 Note: That is how bufferization works, you just need to load file to memory by reading it *somehow* and kernel will not read it from disk again relying on RAM instead.
+- Add following line to section responsible for target (path may vary depending on system configuration):

 #### NVIDIA
-- Add following line to section responsible for target (path may vary depending on system configuration):
   - `exec-oneshot = find ~/.cache/nvidia -type f -exec cat {} + > /dev/null`

 #### Mesa (AMD/Intel/NVIDIA with Nouveau)
-- Add following line to section responsible for target (path may vary depending on system configuration):
   - `exec-oneshot = find ~/.cache/mesa_shader_cache_db -type f -exec cat {} + > /dev/null`

 ### Types of limits and which you should use